Dighton Pruning Services

 Dighton Municipal Ordinances for Pruning Equipment Operation & Commercial Service Standards

 Dighton regulates equipment operation hours: 7:00 AM–8:00 PM weekdays, 9:00 AM–6:00 PM weekends, with Sunday work often restricted before 9:00 AM or prohibited (verify local bylaws).
-Noise and decibel limits apply, especially near residential areas or during special events.
+Noise and decibel limits apply, and special event schedules may affect work hours.
 Commercial tree services must register with the Town Clerk, obtain a business license, and, for contracts over $1,000, register as a Home Improvement Contractor per MA law.
 Insurance requirements include 1M minimum general liability, workers compensation, and professional liability.
 Work zones must comply with ANSI Z133 safety protocols, including traffic control and public notification.
-Environmental compliance mandates proper debris containment, vehicle maintenance, and documentation of waste disposal in accordance with MassDEP and local ordinances.
+Environmental compliance covers debris containment, vehicle maintenance, and documentation of waste disposal in accordance with MassDEP and local ordinances.
+For licensing and regulatory questions: